What will you play next?

 Disco Danny is a vibrant, colourful 3×3 slot that channels the energy of classic casino slot machines.
 When the industry is trending toward pushing as many reels and bonus features into slots as possible, it’s bold to go back to basics like this.
 However, Disco Danny manages to capture the nostalgia of old-school slots while still being fresh and engaging.

-While this isn’t one of the best slots from NetEnt, it does offer a max payout of 1,000x your wager.
+While this isn’t one of the best casino games from NetEnt, it does offer a max payout of 1,000x your wager.
 Our review covers how the bonus features work and where to play online.

 Best features on Disco Danny slot